-On December 30, 1914, The New York Times shortened the descender of the 'h' in its nameplate.
+On December 30, 1914, the descender of the 'h' in The New York Times nameplate was shortened.

 Since 1918, The New York Times has been awarded the Pulitzer Prize 135 times, the most of any publication.

-In an opinion piece, Smith compared the Times to the New York Yankees during their 1927 season containing Murderers' Row.
+Axios founder Jim VandeHei opined that the Times is 'going to basically be a monopoly', comparing the Times to the New York Yankees during their 1927 season containing Murderers' Row.

-In 1935, Adolph Ochs died, and was succeeded as publisher of The New York Times by his son-in-law, Arthur Hays Sulzberger.
+In 1935, Adolph Ochs died and was succeeded as publisher of The New York Times by his son-in-law, Arthur Hays Sulzberger.

-In 1938, Charles Merz succeeded John Huston Finley as opinion editor.
+From 1937 to 1938, John Huston Finley served as opinion editor.

 In 1940, Arthur Hays Sulzberger was called upon by the National Labor Relations Board amid accusations that he had discouraged Guild membership in the Times.

-In February 1942, The New York Times crossword debuted in The New York Times Magazine; according to Richard Shepard, the attack on Pearl Harbor in December 1941 convinced then-publisher Arthur Hays Sulzberger of the necessity of a crossword.
+According to Richard Shepard, the attack on Pearl Harbor in December 1941 convinced then-publisher Arthur Hays Sulzberger of the necessity of a crossword.

-On December 28, 1953, The New York Times reduced its page size to 15.5 inches (390 mm) due to increased paper costs.
+On December 28, 1953, The New York Times reduced its page size to 15.5 inches (390 mm) due to rising paper costs.

 On February 14, 1955, The New York Times further reduced its page size to 15 inches (380 mm).